• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

 His name is on the so‐called «Tsvetukhin's list», i.e. a report that was sent from Kiev to the 1st Special Department of the NKVD in Moscow on 25.11.1940 — one of the available lists of Poles genocidally murdered by the NKVD as part of the mass murder known as the «Katyn genocide» (known also as «Ukrainian Katyn List»).
-The report contains 3,435 names of people killed on the basis of one of 33 „disposition lists” — lists sent from the NKVD headquarters, based on the decisions of the Special NKVD College, i.e. the genocidal kangaroo court known as the «NKVD Troika», to the local NKVD center responsible for executions.
-The said report states that his name — at No. 1907 — was on the „disposition list” No. 55/4 item 32 (though „disposition list” itself has not been found).
+The report contains 3,435 names of people killed on the basis of one of 33 „disposition lists” — lists sent from the NKVD headquarters, based on the decisions of the Special Board of the NKVD, i.e. the genocidal kangaroo court known as the «NKVD Troika», to the local NKVD center responsible for carrying out the executions.
+The said report states that his name — at No. 1907 — was on the „disposition list” No. 55/4 item 32 (though such „disposition list” has not been found).

 cause of death